 Up to the Delicious Sides?
 Consider Updates & Patches

 It may be basic network hygiene, but let’s acknowledge that an aggressive policy to implementing updates and patches is a blessing, eliminating many of the software-based cyber security threats that can lead to an attack.
 You can boost your organization’s cyber health significantly just by putting systems into place that monitor the network and continue to detect missing critical updates.

 Pour Yourself a Drink – and Toast Periodic Team Training

 There’s no better time than Thanksgiving to appreciate how great your team is!
 Yet people continue to be the weakest link in cyber security.
 From a cyber-health perspective, regular employee awareness campaigns and team training keeps employees informed, aware, and on guard – so they look out for common signs of fraud and other kinds of malicious behavior.
 Training makes the difference in preventing careless errors or being “tricked” by external parties into providing data or passwords, helps users know how to spot and avoid phishing or malspam – and teaches them to be suspicious of emails that have a sense of urgency or ask them to bypass standard procedures and common sense.

 Round Off Your Thanksgiving Feast!
 Appreciate Advanced Security Services

-Last but not least, the availability of advanced security services is a blessing, offering everything from high-level incident enrichment and threat intelligence to automation based on AI and machine learning.
+Last but not least, the availability of advanced cyber security risk assessment services is a blessing, offering everything from high-level incident enrichment and threat intelligence to automation based on AI and machine learning.
 If you’re working with an advanced security service provider, you know it’s a reason for thanksgiving.
 Because, when push comes to shove, you just want to know that someone’s got your back – and can stop an attack in its proverbial tracks.